gardener/documentation/website/documentation/getting-started/observability/_index.md

 To get a real-world feeling, here are a few example metrics exposed by the components:
 ![](./images/data-flow-monitoring-2.png)

-For logs and for metrics we only expose those for the Kubernetes Control Plane or for Gardener managed system components like pods in kube-system of the Shoot cluster.
+For logs and for metrics we only expose those for the Kubernetes control plane or for Gardener managed system components like pods in kube-system of the shoot cluster.

-This means that for any workload you deploy into your Shoot cluster, you need to deploy monitoring and logging yourself.
+This means that for any workload you deploy into your shoot cluster, you need to deploy monitoring and logging yourself.

 Logs or metrics are kept max 14 days or when a configured space limit is reached.